aiven/aiven-docs/docs/products/dragonfly/get-started.md

 What this means:

-- **Users and ACLs:** Custom user settings and access controls must be manually configured in Dragonfly.
 - **Service configurations:** If you’ve customized your Redis service with specific settings, you must manually apply these settings to Dragonfly.
 Automatic transfer of these custom configurations is not available during the initial phase of GA.